Over the years I’ve tested a variety of different tongue scrapers — copper, steel, plastic; you name it.

 Those who suffer with bad breath will likely see greater benefit from a scraper and for what is just a few extra seconds each day can make a big difference.

-You can read these simple steps in our how to clean your tongue article.
+We cover this topic in more detail in our how to clean your tongue article.

-This selection and the feedback given is our opinion based on weeks of research and personal hands on testing.
+This selection and the feedback given is our opinion based on weeks of research and personal hands-on testing.
 You might find you prefer to use your normal toothbrush, you might find the metal tongue scrapers too harsh on the tongue and that is fine.
 It is about finding what works for you.